 - .EPS (Line art such as logos and icons)

 - .TIFF (High-resolution photo images)

 - .EPS (Photo images)

 - Only send the document that you want us to output.
 If possible, delete all other files from any disk(s)/file folders you supply us with.
-This will evade problems, saving time and money.
+This will help prevent problems, saving time and money.

 - Make sure the document is the actual size being printed.
 If not, please specify enlargement or reduction for imaging.

 - Gather all output documents, fonts, links, and photos to place them into three individual folders.
-Professional page layout programs can perform this task for you using "Package" or "Collect" for Output features.
+Professional page layout programs (like InDesign) can perform this task for you using "Package" or "Collect" for output features.

 - Supply all screen fonts and printer fonts, or Truetype fonts used in the job and linked supports.

 - For wide-format printing, please convert your text to outlines.
 (Illustrator and InDesign both have this function.)